Life-Donations/.github/profile/README.md

-**Title:** lifeDonations
+**Title:** LifeDonations

-**Description:** Your place to start a fundraiser or make an online donation for helping people, businesses, environment and other...
+**Description:** Your place to start a fundraiser or make an online donation for helping people, businesses, environment and other.

-**Our Moto:**"No one has never become poor from giving"
+**Our Moto:**"No one has never become poor from giving."

 **Main Features**